RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Atomic-Red-Team.md

 Both the Install-AtomicRedTeam and the Install-AtomicsFolder functions have the following optional parameters:

 InstallPath
-- Where ART is to be Installed (default: C:\AtomicRedTeam on Windows or ~\AtomicRedteam on MacOS and Linux)
+- Where to install (default: C:\AtomicRedTeam on Windows or ~\AtomicRedteam on MacOS and Linux)

     `Install-AtomicRedTeam -InstallPath c:\tools\`

 Force
-- Force the new installation removing any previous installations in -InstallPath. **BE CAREFUL this will delete the entire install path folder**
+- Remove the previous installation before installing

 	`Install-AtomicRedTeam -Force`

 RepoOwner
-- Install ART from another repo.
+- Installfrom another GitHub repo.
 Default RepoOwner is "redcanaryco"

 	`Install-AtomicRedTeam -RepoOwner clr2of8`

 Branch
-- Install ART from another branch.
+- Install from another branch.
 Default Branch is "master"

 	`Install-AtomicRedTeam -RepoOwner clr2of8 -Branch start-process-branch`

-### Manual (Offline) Installation

-`set-executionpolicy Unrestricted`

-[PowerShell-Yaml](https://github.com/cloudbase/powershell-yaml) is required to parse Atomic yaml files:

-`Install-Module -Name powershell-yaml -Scope CurrentUser`

-Clone the Atomic Red Team repository and import the Invoke-AtomicRedTeam module.

-`import-module .\Invoke-AtomicRedTeam\Invoke-AtomicRedTeam.psm1`